Exploration of Hepatitis B Virus Infection Dynamics through an Intracellular Model: Results and Discussion

-\section{Impacts of double-stranded linear DNA-containing capsids}
+\subsection{Impacts of double-stranded linear DNA-containing capsids}

-The impacts of dslDNA-containing capsids on all other intracellular components are discussed here. dslDNA is a defective form of the viral DNA.
-It can produce surface proteins (L, M, and S), but may not be able to produce functional pgRNA due to some mutations that are introduced when it is converted into cccDNA \cite{2021_tu_hepatitis}.
-In section \ref{model_formulation}, the roles of dslDNA are incorporated into the model \eqref{full model} by the parameter $\lambda_{sdl}$.
-Keeping other parameters fixed, the system \eqref{full model} is solved for different values of $\lambda_{sdl}$.
-The outcomes of cccDNA and virus are shown in Figure \ref{dslDNA}.
-No substantial change or role is observed within each class (ccDNA and virus).
+The dslDNA-containing capsids are one of the intracellular components of the virus.
+These can be integrated in the host cell genome. dslDNA-containing capsids could be released as virions that contain dslDNAs or could be transported to the nucleus. dslDNAs are defective form of the viral DNA.
+These can produce viral surface proteins, but are unable to produce functional pgRNAs due to some mutations that are introduced when These are converted into cccDNAs \citep{2021_tu_hepatitis}.
+The impacts of dslDNA-containing capsids on infection dynamics are examined in this study.
+In Section \ref{model_formulation}, the roles of dslDNAs to the production of 2.4 and 2.1 kb mRNAs are incorporated into the model \eqref{full model} through the term $\lambda_{sdl} D_L$.
+Keeping other parameters fixed, the system of equations \eqref{full model} is solved for different values of $\lambda_{sdl}$ and the solutions are compared.
+No substantial change is observed in the compartments of the proposed model especially in the cccDNA and virus compartments.
 Therefore, targeting the dslDNA containing capsids for possible future treatment options does not seem promising.
-Moreover, the differential equation corresponding to the dslDNA-containing capsids can be ignored to simplify the model \eqref{full model} for further analysis.
+Moreover, the differential equation corresponding to the dslDNA-containing capsids may be ignored in this model \eqref{full model} for further analysis.